oscaretnia/app-cron-db/README.md

 App simple for execute cron jobs with Quantum and save a record on database postgresql with Ecto

+## Configure

+Modify the config.ex file, for put credentials of PostgreSQL

 ## Install dependencies